yeonjibaek/yeonjibaek/README.md

 ## 💭 Introduction

 Hello!
-My name is Yeonji Baek, and I am a senior at Carnegie Mellon University studying Statistics and Machine Learning.
+My name is Yeonji Baek, and I am a senior at Carnegie Mellon University studying Statistics and Machine Learning and Business Analytics.
 Passionate about all aspects of data, I thrive on analyzing and extracting insights from various data sources.
 I value the ability to approach data from multiple perspectives, using it as a foundation for curiosity, critical thinking, and deeper understanding! :)

 Currently working on my GitHub profile to update with some projects I've done...